km4ack/pi-scripts/README.md

 Will install needed apps for using a GPS dongle.
 This included location information fromt the GPS & system time from the GPS

 ### mobi-connect
-Script used with Mobilinkd TNC 2 to autostart connection and either Pat Winlink or APRS gateway with xastir.
-VIDEO LINK NEEDED
+Script used with Mobilinkd TNC 2/3 to autostart connection and either Pat Winlink or APRS gateway with xastir. https://youtu.be/YN2Aa4E1YtU

 ### wificonnect
 Script used to list and update wpa_supplicant.conf file for new WiFi connections.